 A power-up will act a lot like a bug.

-Rename the power-up sprite by clicking the “i” button in the sprites menu.
+Right-click the Bug sprite in the sprites menu.

 What you see in the game are the clones.

-The value that controls how high the sprite jumps is in the “set y speed” block.
+The value that controls how hight the sprite jumps

 To make it jump higher, make this value bigger.